Scalr/scalr-tutorials/continuous-integration/README.md

      (This will be you on your laptop)
   2. The Build server creates a build, and uploads it somewhere it's available to the Client servers (we'll just pretend this location exists here)
-  3. The Client servers download the build and install it
+  3. The Client servers download the build and installs it

 Custom Events